jonmason/meta-arm/meta-arm-autonomy/documentation/arm-autonomy-multiconfig.md

 Add multiconfig
 ----------------

-Here are the steps required to make the project build both the host and any number of guests as required.
+The steps required to make the project build both the host and any number of guests as required are:

 1. Create a new directory under `conf/` named `multiconfig/`

 2. Create two new files in this directory:
 `multiconfig/host.conf`
 `multiconfig/guest.conf`
-These files will contain any configurations that a specific to either the host or the guest
+These files will contain any configurations that are specific to either the host or the guest.
+The resulting directory tree should be:

 ```
 -- conf